On spectral stability of the nonlinear Dirac equation: Introduction

+Let us mention related results.
+The bifurcations from the embedded thresholds $\pm(m+\abs{\omega})\jj$ have been observed in \cite{MR2217129} in the context of coupled-mode equations.
+At $\omega=0$, the bifurcations from the collision of thresholds at $\lambda=\pm m \jj$ were shown in~\cite{MR1897705} in the context of the massive Thirring model.
+The bifurcation of a pair of a positive and a negative eigenvalues at $\omega=m$ from the threshold $\lambda=0$ is shown in~\cite{MR3208458} in the case when $dQ(\omega)/d\omega>0$ for $\omega\lesssim m$, in a formal agreement with the Vakhitov--Kolokolov stability criterion \cite{VaKo}.
+We do not know yet examples of bifurcations from embedded eigenvalues.

+We expect that in the non-relativistic limit $\omega\to m$ the bifurcation of eigenvalues with nonzero real part from $\lambda=0$ is completely characterized by the Vakhitov--Kolokolov stability criterion: that is, we expect that there are no such bifurcations if $dQ(\omega)/d\omega\le 0$ for $\omega\lesssim m$.
+We will address this scenario elsewhere. \item One might speculate that at some value of $\omega$, the eigenvalues with positive real part could arrive from $\pm \jj\infty$.
+We expect this never happens; we will address this scenario elsewhere. \end{enumerate}

+While the nonlinear Dirac equation is only a simplified model of self-interacting spinor fields, our approach to the spectral stability of solitary waves in the nonlinear Dirac equation is also applicable to the Dirac--Maxwell system~\cite{MR0190520,wakano-1966}.
+The local well-posedness of the Dirac--Maxwell system was proved in~\cite{MR1391520}.
+The existence of standing waves $\phi(x)e^{-\jj\omega t}$ in the Dirac--Maxwell system is proved in \cite{MR1386737} (for $\omega\in(-m,0)$) and in~\cite{MR1618672} (for $\omega\in(-m,m)$); for an overview of these results, see~\cite{MR1897689}.
+We hope that the spectral stability in this model could be approached by our methods.
 Another situation where our methods are applicable is the analysis of stability of gap solitons in nonlinear coupled-mode equations.
-Such systems appear in the context of photonic crystals \cite{gap-solitons-1994}, where they describe counter-propagating light waves interacting with a linear grating in optical waveguides made of material with periodically changing refractive index \cite{coupled-mode-1996,MR1825812}.
-Coupled-mode systems also describe matter-wave Bose-Einstein condensates trapped in an optical lattice \cite{MR2130334}.
-The numerical analysis of the spectrum of the linearizations at the gap solitons is performed in \cite{PhysRevLett.80.5117,MR2217129}.
-The stability analysis of small-amplitude gap solitons based on the study of bifurcations from the embedded eigenvalues of the linear equation in the external potential is in \cite{MR2513792}.
+Such systems appear in the context of photonic crystals \cite{MartijnDeSterke1994203}, where they describe counter-propagating light waves interacting with a linear grating in optical waveguides made of material with periodically changing refractive index \cite{1996PhRvE..54.1969D,MR1825812}.
+Coupled-mode systems also describe matter-wave Bose--Einstein condensates trapped in an optical lattice \cite{PhysRevE.70.036618}.
+The numerical analysis of the spectrum of the linearizations at the gap solitons is performed in~\cite{PhysRevLett.80.5117,MR2217129}.
+The stability analysis of small-amplitude gap solitons based on the study of bifurcations from the embedded eigenvalues of the linear equation in the external potential is in~\cite{MR2513792}.